Blackfire-IamaPineapple24/Cortana/README.md

 <img width="1081" height="119" alt="Set model parameters" src="https://github.com/user-attachments/assets/42c481c3-2a9e-4554-9248-23985d4a69f7" />

 You do not need to change any other parameters.
 Copy your API key using the **Copy** button and save it somewhere safe, either on your clipboard or in a text file.

 ---

 ## 2. Install the App

-### Step 1: Install the App to Your System
+### Step 1: Install the App on Your System
 1. Download the installer file and run it.

 <img width="591" height="466" alt="image" src="https://github.com/user-attachments/assets/ec1b5486-8681-4982-8a76-ea0e33112c1a" />